 These settlements were part of a larger community of overlapping, interlocking, and mutually dependent peoples.
-Charles Bent's marriage to Maria Jaramillo elevated him into the social elite

-Bent's marriage to Maria Jaramillo elevated him into the social elite of Santa Fe, just as his brother William was bound to the Southern Cheyennes.
-Christopher "Kit" y, Charles Carson, a Bent trader, first courted and married an Arapaho, Singing Grass, and later a Southern p with another cheyenne, Making Out Road.
+Charles Bent's marriage to Maria Jaramillo elevated him into the social elite of Santa Fe, just as his brother William was bound to the Southern Cheyennes.
+Christopher "Kit" Carson, a Bent trader, first courted and married an Arapaho, Singing Grass, and later a Southern Cheyenne, Making Out Road.
 He later joined Charles Bent in the New Mexico elite by marrying Bent's sister-in-law, Josefa Jaramillo.
-New Mexicans prospered from the Missouri trade, while arge, was well

-Cheyennes, Comanches, and other tribes expe-
+New Mexicans prospered from the Missouri trade, while Cheyennes, Comanches, and other tribes experienced an unprecedented affluence.
+Middlemen like the Bents enjoyed the prestige and wealth that came from straddling different cultures and from the honor derived from their wives' status.

 Yet this remarkable arrangement of mutual benefit and cultural blending was inherently unstable.
 The Bents and others were hastening the region's contact with the growing nation and linking it to a global, capitalist economy that would prove an engine of convulsive changes.
 The result would be a very different society, one incompatible with and hostile to traditional Indian cultures and economies because of its focus on the production of crops and livestock and the marginalization of Native people.
 The changes came so quickly that many Natives and their allies had to alter their world view profoundly within their own lifetimes.
 John Simpson Smith, another of Bent's traders, also married a Southern Cheyenne, Na-to-mah.
-In 1846, a traveler on the Santa Fe Trail observed one of their children, Jack (Wo-pea-ken-ne), having a "crying fit" as the rienced an unprecedented affluence.
-Middlemen came from straddling different cultures and from the honor derived from their wives' status.
+In 1846, a traveler on the Santa Fe Trail observed one of their children, Jack (Wo-pea-ken-ne), having a "crying fit" as the traveler's party passed Sand Creek.
+Eighteen years later Smith and that son were with Black Kettle's band at the massacre.
+Jack, now despised as a "half-breed," was the final casualty, murdered the day after the attack with the tacit approval of John Chivington.